n8n5gy4cs9-cmd/psp-webfile/README.md

-# PSP Hello World Homebrew
+# PSP Web File Browser

-This is a simple Hello World application for Sony PSP homebrew development.
+A PSP homebrew application that enables web browsing and file downloads over Wi-Fi.
+View web pages and download files directly to your PSP memory stick.

 ## Installation